pr0xy-io/service-setup/services/cloudflare.md

 ```

 And then click `Done, check nameservers`.
 This may take some time.
 But once completed you'll be able to adjust the DNS records on your site, and enable various optimizations site wide.

+## Adding pr0xy to Your Organizations Members

+To give pr0xy access to your site, you'll want to add the pr0xy developer to your list of members.
+To do this, select `Manage Account` within the left menu of Cloudflare.
+Navigate to `Members` and select `Invite` to add a member via their email.